 - Submission must be in Microsoft Word (.doc, .docx)

 - Save the file name in this format: Title of Story_Author’s Full Name

-- You may use a penname as your author name, but please include your full legal name in the form submission box for payment purposes.
+- If you use a penname, place it in the document with the word count and title, but please include your full legal name in the form submission box for payment purposes.